-The most delicious lemon cheesecake – put together in only 10 minutes.
-It’s tangy, creamy and mouthwateringly good.
-I’ve added lime and orange juice added for extra citrus flavour.
+The most delicious citrus cheesecake with greek yoghurt takes only 10 minutes to make, but it tastes like you spent hours.
+It’s tangy, creamy and mouthwateringly good, packed with citrus flavours of lemon, lime and orange.
 If this doesn’t get your taste-buds tingling then nothing will!!

 The citrus fruits cut through the sweetness of the condensed milk, providing a delightfully tart taste which is so refreshing after a heavy meal.

-This recipe is definitely a keeper.
+This citrus cheesecake recipe is definitely a keeper.
 You will probably have all of the ingredients in your pantry.
 So you will never have to wonder again ‘what shall I make for dessert?‘

 Whenever I read a recipe I like to have a look at the ingredients to see whether I have everything I need.
 To make it easy for you – I’ve listed the ingredients below.
 You can get the full list of ingredients and quantities in the printable recipe card further down in the post.